We now only offer the boat for one session per day, rather than day and evening sessions.

 The cost is still £30 for the boat for the day.

 To book a session or for more information please Contact the Estate Office.

 Brown Trout fishing is available on the beautiful Loch Belivat from April to September.
-This season is off to a very good start with over 60 fish caught before the end of April with a release rate of 95%.

 All fishing is by fly only.

 The loch is served by a single rowing boat so you will be the only ones fishing during your session.
 The average catch per outing was 7 fish in 2022 with an average weight of about 1½ lbs.
 Catch and release is encouraged and we do ask for all fish under 12" long to be put back.
 The bag limit is 2 fish per rod per session.
 Surrounded by mature woodland, the loch feels secluded and peaceful despite being located just off the A939.

 Average weight: 1½ lbs

 Loch Belivat, being approximately 25 acres in size, is a loch formed by a terminal moraine.
 It is spring fed and this means that fish are unable to breed in it because there is no flowing water.
 It is stocked with fingerling brown trout.

 The water in the Loch has a low pH value.
 This means that the trout grow slowly and scale readings of 2 lb trout have indicated that they can be up to 8 years old, so it is not a put and take Loch and just about as natural as you can get.

 It is not possible to fish the Loch from the bank because of all the bushes, apart from deterring poaching it is very beneficial for insect life.
 This means that trout can lurk around the bushes feeding on these insects.
 It is an odd fact that when you are fishing from a bank you want to cast out as far as you can but from a boat you want to fish under the bushes!